Skip to main content

 WonderCream contains 4,000mg of coconut medium-chain triglycerides (MCTs), 500mg of lion's mane mushroom, and half the usual amount of bovine colostrum.
 Coconut MCTs have demonstrated some capacity to help manage body weight, boost energy, and enhance athletic performance, while lion's mane mushroom may have anticancer, antioxidant, and anti-inflammatory properties, plus the potential to support brain, gut, and heart health.
 But, similar to the elderberry extract, the quantities featured in WonderCream don't always line up with clinical doses.
 One of the weight-management studies, for example, used 20g of coconut MCTs, which equals 20,000mg — five times the amount that WonderCow provides.
 That’s not to say that WonderCream can’t be beneficial, but rather that you may want to temper your expectations.

-The question of heat arises with WonderCream, however.
+With WonderCream, though, there’s the question of heat.
 Coffee is typically served hot, and high temperatures can affect the bioactive compounds in colostrum.
 Knowing that, you can expect a degree of compromised efficacy with WonderCream unless you mix it exclusively with cold or room-temperature java.

 Photo by Innerbody Research